Derrike Cope

 Derrike Wayne Cope (born November 3, 1958) is an American professional stock car racing driver and team owner.
-He is known for his win in the 1990 Daytona 500.
+He is best known for his surprise win in the 1990 Daytona 500.
 He last competed in the NASCAR Cup Series, driving the No. 15 Chevrolet Camaro ZL1 for Rick Ware Racing in an alliance with his own StarCom Racing.
-Cope also served as team manager of StarCom.
+Cope also was team manager of StarCom.
 As of 2022, he is the last driver to compete in at least one NASCAR Cup Series race in five consecutive decades (1980s, 1990s, 2000s, 2010s, 2020s).

 Early life and education

-Cope was born in San Diego, California and was raised in Spanaway, Washington.
+Cope was born in San Diego, California and raised in Spanaway, Washington.
 In high school, he enjoyed auto racing and baseball.
 He was a catcher on the Bethel High School baseball team, and later played college baseball at Whitman College.
 While being scouted by Major League Baseball teams, Cope suffered a knee injury that ended his playing career.
 He then devoted himself to racing full-time.

 Career

 Early career

 Cope progressed through the short-track ranks in the Northwest, and later made his Winston Cup Series debut at Riverside International Raceway in 1982.
 Cope's No. 95 car finished 36th there after developing an oil leak, and he won $625.
 He ran part-time in the Winston Cup Series after that, making an attempt at Rookie of the Year in 1987.
-In 1989, he signed with Bob Whitcomb to drive the No. 10 Purolator Pontiac and later Chevrolet, posting four top-10 finishes.
+In 1989, he signed with Bob Whitcomb to drive the No. 10 Purolator Pontiac and later Chevrolet, posting four top-ten finishes.